Anoop01234/Go-Travel/README.md

 - Muskan Goel - [Connect on Github](https://github.com/muskan-goel)
 - Anushree Krishania - [Connect on Github](https://github.com/anu180)
 - Tanmay Chaturvedi - [Connect on Github](https://github.com/CreamDePie)

-## Acknowledgement
-We will always be grateful to <b>Prof. Manish Hurkat</b> and <b>Prof. Eswaran Narasimhan</b>  for his constructive feedbacks and supportive mentoring during this project.
-Thanks for being a good mentor and for guiding us on the right path.

 ## Copyright (c) [2020] [Team - GoTravel]